My Story

 Transformation and Redemption

-Shortly after my release from prison in 1998, I learned the biggest lesson: the worst prisons aren’t made out of concrete and steel.
-The worst prisons are the mental prisons that ALL of us construct in our own minds.
-These mental prisons are the negative and self-defeating beliefs and mindsets that we all develop in life.
-Fear, low self-esteem, hopelessness, racism, bias, negativity, procrastination, drug and alcohol abuse, guilt, shame, violence, and poor communication are just a few examples of many mental prisons.
+After my release from prison in 1998, I learned the biggest lesson: the worst prisons aren’t made out of concrete and steel.
+The worst prisons are the mental prisons ALL of us create in our own minds.
+These mental prisons are the negative and self-defeating beliefs and mindsets we all develop in life.
+Fear, low self-esteem, hopelessness, racism, bias, negativity, procrastination, addiction, guilt, shame, and poor communication are just a few examples of many mental prisons.

-I had incarcerated myself in the mental prisons of anger, negativity, and low self-esteem, all of which led to countless bad decisions in my life and ultimately led to my incarceration.
+I was in the mental prisons of anger, negativity, shame, and low self-esteem, all of which led to countless bad decisions in my life and ultimately led to my incarceration.
 This realization was the beginning of my transformation and my journey to redemption.

 Although I had a great career in the technology sector, something still wasn’t right.
-I liked the writing aspect of my job and working with people, but the work became unfulfilling.
-I realized that I wasn’t being authentic and living a life that was congruent with my innate talents, gifts and passions.
+I liked the writing aspect of my job and working with great people, but the work became unfulfilling.
+I realized I wasn’t being authentic and living a life that was aligned with my innate gifts and talents.

 A New Beginning

-I knew I had to do something that I’m truly passionate about that would allow me to use my innate talents and gifts.
-And that’s when I realized my higher purpose in life: be authentic and share my story of transformation with the world, and teach other people and companies how to overcome their mental prisons and reach their full potential.
+I knew I had to do something I’m truly passionate about that would allow me to use my talents and gifts.
+That’s when I realized my higher purpose in life: be authentic and share my story of transformation with the world, and teach other people and companies how to overcome their mental prisons and reach their full potential.

 Do you need help discovering your true passions and purpose in life?

-Do you feel like you’re not living a life that’s congruent with who YOU really are?
+Do you feel like you’re not living a life that’s aligned with who YOU really are?

 What mental prisons are stopping YOU from reaching your full potential in life and achieving all of your dreams?